-The course aims to provide the participants with knowledge on the most used methods for diagnosis of important fish viruses.
-The course will focus on; 1) basic cell cultivation techniques, production of cells for different purposes (IFAT, diagnostic trays, titration, etc.), cell susceptibility testing, inoculation of samples and sub-cultivation procedures, reading of cell cultures (including CPE) and virus titration, 2) providing the participants with knowledge on the most used methods for diagnosis of important fish pathogens, 3) Real-Time PCR protocols validated for surveillance of listed fish diseases, 4) genotyping the most important viral pathogens by sequencing and blasting and 5) information on the underlying principles of the tests and how to critically review them in order to assess pitfalls.
+The course aims to provide the participants with knowledge on the most commonly used methods for diagnosis of important viral fish diseases.
+The course will focus on; 1) basic cell cultivation techniques, production of cells for different purposes (IFAT, diagnostic trays, titration, etc.), cell susceptibility testing, inoculation of samples and sub-cultivation procedures, reading of cell cultures (including CPE) and virus titration, 2) providing the participants with knowledge on the most commonly used methods for diagnosis of important fish pathogens, 3) Real-Time PCR protocols validated for surveillance of listed fish diseases, 4) genotyping the most important viral pathogens by sequencing and blasting and 5) information on the underlying principles of the tests and how to critically review them in order to assess pitfalls and 6) epidemiological aspects to consider when designing surveillance for viral diseases in fish aquaculture.